3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 > [!TIP]
 > 1. You can run a dirty calibration as often as you like and to see if it differs with different filament types, changes you make to your tip forming macro, etc.
 > 2. Just be mindful that filament will grind a little in the gears & the extruder, so make sure you eject the filament fully from your MMU, cut the used portion and try with a new filament segment again.
 > 3. If you are curious, you can also use it as a trick way to measure the "filament_remaining" after tip cutting, validating that you are not cutting molten filament.
-Just remember to use the SAVE=0 option because you DON'T want to `toolhead_ooze_reduction` to include the cut piece of filament!
+Just remember to use the SAVE=0 option because you DON'T want to `toolhead_residual_filament` to include the cut piece of filament!
 > 4. Again you can use the optional command SAVE=0 to skip saving the results in memory.
 > 5. If you don’t have a filament cutter, the calibration process is done.
 Make sure you note down the above measurements and update them together with the ones from the first step in your `mmu_parameters.cfg` file.
 If you do have a filament cutter, make sure you follow step 4 below.
 > 6. If you have a belay sensor (filament tension/compression sensor) installed on your Bowden path, make sure you “lock” it in place so it doesn’t move.
 It is important that the filament path length stays static throughout the calibration process.
 You can either remove it and install a coupler or simply hold it firmly in its fully extended position when the calibration commands are run.

+> [!IMPORTANT]
-Remember, that the calibrated `toolhead_ooze_reduction` is your starting point.
-You can still adjust this according to what you see happening with the wipetower with and actual print.
-See [Tip Forming and Purging](Tip-Forming-and-Purging#tuning-toolhead_ooze_reduction) for details on what to look for.
+> Remember, that the calibrated `toolhead_residual_filament` is your starting point.
+You can still fine tune the reduction in loading length according to what you see happening with the wipetower with and actual print.
+See [Tip Forming and Purging](Tip-Forming-and-Purging#tuning-toolhead_ooze_reduction) for details on what to look for and how to use `toolhead_ooze_reduction` as the final parameter to tweak load volume.
+But a word of warning, this should be the very last step and should only be a very small adjustment to optimize blobbing and oozing during tool loading.

 <table>
 <tr>
 <td>

-Again referring back to the earlier illustrations, the difference between the clean reading and the dirty one is what `toolhead_ooze_reduction` compensates for and represents the residual filament that is always left behind in the extruder.
+Again referring back to the earlier illustrations, the difference between the clean reading and the dirty one is what `toolhead_residual_filament` compensates for and represents the residual filament that is always left behind in the extruder.
 The command will also measure the `toolhead_entry_to_extruder` variable but these should be similar (as in less than 1mm difference) between the two runs.
 If this is substantially different, you can re-run the calibration routine as the measurement was probably not accurate enough the first time.

 </td>
 <td width=30%>